Who is right?

 “You are right” doesn’t purport to be virtuous, nor does it have to try and negotiate who “we” might be with all its complexities.
 It allows a multiplicity of difference, albeit with privilege inbuilt, but it doesn’t seek to judge.
 It doesn’t concern itself with “truth”, because everyone has their own truth.
 “You are right” allows for such a broad church that it can include opposites.
 It distrusts ideology and sees “we” as exclusive, not inclusive.
 It says: “don’t treat me as either stupid or inferior just because you disagree with me.”
 “You are right” means that individual Tory politicians may be sacrificed at any point, but then reborn – either as Lords or following a period out of the limelight.
 There is no counter-narrative to contest this sacrifice (as with labour in-fighting) as this might imply a “we” being fought out.
 The ERG would be vocal while the Tories are in power, but once it came to election time, they vanished…

 Imagine a Left – Right Axis.
 Now create an intersecting axis of libertarian – authoritarian.
 This gives you a quadrant with 4 squares.
 Labour voters now largely sit in the one marked authoritarian/left.
 Many more people than ever before are now in this quadrant.
 A fantastic achievement.
 Truly, the building of a movement.
-However – to win an election – you don’t need as many people in each of the other three quadrants if they are (almost) all voting Tory.
+However – to win an election – Labour will need to speak to many people in each of the other three quadrants – if they are (almost) all now voting Tory.
+This need will be accentuated by the planned Tory boundary changes.

 Thatcher decreed that “there is no such thing as society”.
 Or in other words, there is no “we”.
 “Getting Brexit done” is the mechanism by which the shift from “we are right” to “you are right” is delivered.